 The whole aim of content marketing is to speak to the needs of buyers with our content through a blog post, social media captions, email newsletters, or case studies.

 However, you need to attract those prospective customers to your website first before you even have the chance to spread your word to them.
-You need traffic to your site.
+You need the traffic to your site.

 Download my Traffic Blueprint For Blogs to get started right away.